-View more maps, data, and tools for policy mapping in the United States at the Esri Maps for Public Policy site.
+View more maps, data, and tools for policy mapping in the United States at the Maps for Data-Driven Policy site.
 For more resources on applying racial equity workflows to GIS, see the Racial Equity GIS Hub.

 Every day, maps are created to help make decisions about everything from where to construct levies to how to limit the environmental impacts of new construction projects.
 Maps are powerful tools that you can use to analyze our world and make the important decisions that will shape it.

 In this tutorial, you learned about maps, but more importantly, you learned through those maps—about world heritage sites, vessel traffic, urbanization, remembering lost loved ones, and air quality policy.
 Maps offer you an interactive and compelling way to explore and learn more about the world.
 They can be intuitive tools for visualizing and manipulating data.
 They can turn that data into stories to educate, persuade, and remember.
 They can move people and influence important decisions.